Forever Hurts

 Anna-Karin about Forever Hurts:

-The “reimagined secular requiem” -Comfort and loss inspired by nature, was the requirement asked for, in this work.
+The “reimagined secular requiem” – Comfort and loss inspired by nature – that was the requirement for this composition.

 .

-Choral music mostly needs a text.
-That brings a lot of research or at least thinking, before you can start working on the music.
-Mostly it’s with the text it starts.
+Choral music generally needs a text.
+That implies a lot of research, or at least thinking, before you can start working on the music.
+The text is most often the starting point.

 .

-I compose for different kinds of ensembles, but composing songs or choral music is special.
-The chosen poem or text makes me write music I’d never do without that precise text.
+I compose for various kinds of ensembles, but composing songs or choral music is special.
+The chosen poem or text makes me write music I would never have done without that specific text.

 .

-So I searched for texts, and by accident the poem “Forever” by Paul Lawrence Dunbar came up.
-I didn’t know anything about him.
-I know NOW that he is quiet known in the US.
+So I searched for texts and by chance the poem “Forever” by Paul Lawrence Dunbar appeared.
+I didn’t know anything about him, but I know NOW that he is quiet well-known in the US.

 .

-I liked that little, short poem very much.
-It talked to me!
+I very much liked that little poem.
+It spoke to me!
 But he did not search for comfort in nature.
-My thoughts went to my compatriot poet, Karin Boye, and her (in Sweden) very known poem, “Yes, it surely hurts when buds are bursting” (Ja visst gör det ont när knoppar brister).
+My thoughts turned to my compatriot poet, Karin Boye, and her (at least in Sweden) very well-known poem, “Yes, it surely hurts when buds are bursting” (Ja visst gör det ont när knoppar brister).

 .

-For me, her poem talks about the same thing as the poem by Dunbar, but in very different ways.
-And I was so inspired by his poem… but the nature I found in Boye.
-So I decided to use them both.
+For me, the two poems talks about the same thing, but in very different ways.
+I had been so inspired by Dunbar’s poem… but the reference to nature I had found in Boye – so I decided to use them both.

 .

-Boye and Dunbar both had very short lives.
-Both died young.
-Their lives reached a normal lifespan putting them together.
-Dunbar died only a few years after Boye was born, she was about 5-6 years old.
+Boye and Dunbar both had very short lives, both dying young.
+Putting together, their lives would have covered a normal life span.
+Dunbar died only a few years after Boye was born, when she was about 5-6 years old.

 .

-So they lived 1872-1941.
-Different lives, different parts of the world, different cultures, different gender and colore, unaware of each other’s existence.
-But still they wrote poems about the same thing.
-About suffering, life, death, and searching for comfort.
+Their combined life span was 1872-1941.
+Different lives, in different parts of the world, in different cultures, of different gender and colour, unaware of each other’s existence.
+Yet they wrote poems on the same subject, about suffering, life, death, and the search for comfort.

 .